 Porting a number into Close will stop service of that number with your existing provider.
 Make sure this does not interfere with any contracts you may have tied to that number or phone carrier.

-- Download and complete the attached LOA form.
+- Fill out the LOA form here.
 Remember to include all numbers and sign it.

 - Download or take a screenshot of the most recent invoice from your phone carrier which proves the ownership of the number.
 Another option is to find the Customer Service Record (CSR) for the phone number.
 You only need to send in one of these.